sarves/thamizhilip/index.md

 ```

 ## Morphological Analysis
 There are several tagsets available for morphological annotations.
-Thamizhilip uses its own tagset and Universal Feature inventory by Universal Dependencies (UFeat).
+Thamizhilip uses its own tagset and [Universal Feature inventory](https://universaldependencies.org/u/feat/index.html) by Universal Dependencies (UFeat).
 Thamizhilip tagset is more gradular than UFeat.
-The following example show the **complete** example for Morphological tagging.
+The following example show a **complete** example for Morphological tagging.

 ```markdown
 from thamizhilip import tamil